Academic Travel

 Students may not withdraw from one-credit Academic Travel courses after the travel period.

-Students are responsible for obtaining their visas to the Academic Travel destinations.
-It is the responsibility of the student to ascertain his or her likelihood of obtaining a visa prior to enrolling in the travel, and to then take the necessary steps to obtain the visa.
+It is the responsibility of the student to ascertain his or her likelihood of obtaining a visa prior to enrolling in the Academic Travel course, and to then take the necessary steps to obtain the visa.
 Regulations for visas can change frequently.
-After consulting with the travel leader, students may decide to obtain their visas during the period in which they are in their home country between semesters.
+After consulting with the Academic Travel leader, students may decide to obtain their visa during the period between semesters when they are in their home country.

 Guidelines for Conduct on Academic Travel

-• At all times during the Academic Travel, students should remember that they are representatives of Franklin University and of their own countries.
+- At all times during the Academic Travel, students should remember that they are representatives of Franklin University and of their own countries.

-• Any actions which interfere with, or make more difficult, the fulfillment of the academic purpose of the trip are considered disruptive.
+- Any actions which interfere with, or make more difficult, the fulfillment of the academic purpose of the trip are considered disruptive.
 This includes loud parties, excessive drinking, missing or arriving late to planned visits, or being in such a condition as to prejudice the academic purpose of the trip.

-• Any actions which interfere with another person’s rights or are disturbing to either Franklin University Switzerland students or citizens of the place the student is visiting, are considered disruptive.
+- Any actions which interfere with another person’s rights or are disturbing to either Franklin University Switzerland students or citizens of the place the student is visiting, are considered disruptive.

-• Any student who is judged by the faculty travel leader to be disruptive may be dismissed immediately from the trip, and the University will be so notified.
+- Any student who is judged by the faculty travel leader to be disruptive may be dismissed immediately from the trip, and the University will be so notified.
 This will also result in a failing grade.
 After returning to campus, a student who has not observed the norms may be called before the Judicial Board and will be subject to the appropriate consequences.